cstefanache/marvin-dev/MarvinUI.md

 #### Config page - Action Selectors section

-You have the possibility to extend the default action selectors that are configured in the source code.
+You can extend the default action selectors that are configured in the source code.

 `Eg: .button is not included in the default action selectors.`